repository-service-tuf/repository-service-tuf/docs/source/guide/deployment/planning/deployment.rst

 It uses the database to perform the TUF metadata management.

 ..
 Caution::
-   Make sure the Postgres uses a persistent storage.
+Be sure the Postgres uses a persistent storage.

 .. centered:: RSTUF configuration